 - Coordinated Mitigation

-- Public Education That Constitute All-Hazards Comprehensive Emergency Management
+- Public Education That Constitutes All-Hazards Comprehensive Emergency Management

 Pueblo County Operations Plan

 The Office of Emergency Management plans continuously so the impact of a disaster will be minimal in our community.
 The Pueblo County Operations Plan, written by the Civil Defense in 1984, was completely revised and updated by the Office of Emergency Management in 1995 and is updated annually, as needed.
 Included are details explaining how various agencies will collectively respond to a disaster in Pueblo County.
-For more information on the Pueblo County Emergency Operations Plan, email Chuck Bradley, Emergency Management Coordinator.
+For more information on the Pueblo County Emergency Operations contact the Emergency Management Coordinator Josh Johnson.

 Disaster Supplies Kit